-On towers (usually in relatively shallow waters close to shore), and on platforms in more remote areas, it is possible to operate standard automatic weather stations, similar in design to land automatic weather stations (see Volume III, Chapter 1).
+On towers (usually in relatively shallow waters close to shore), and on platforms in more remote areas, it is possible to operate standard automatic weather stations, similar in design to land automatic weather stations (see Part IIVolume III, Chapter 1).
 Additional sensors are often deployed, for example, wave sensors and sensors for measuring mean water level above a reference point, ceilometers and visiometers.
 Fixed platforms can include large gravity based structures, and mobile jack-up rigs and semi-submersible rigs.
 Jack-up and semi-submersibles rigs, and drill ships, could be considered stationary platforms as they are moored or dynamically positioned to remain in one place while in operation.
 The majority of offshore platforms now carry automated weather stations that are operated by the offshore industry so fall into the category of '3rd party data' where they may (or may not) be made available via the WMO GTS.

-On some platforms and rigs the automatically measured data can be supplemented by visual observations of cloud, visibility and weather, thus allowing full synoptic reporting.
-Visual observations from oil/gas platforms should be made according to the procedures recommended under 4.2.
+On mannedsome platforms and rigs, the automatically measured data can be supplemented by visual observations of cloud, visibility and weather, thus allowing full synoptic reporting.
+Visual observations from oil/gas platforms should be made according to the procedures recommended under section 4.2.
 However, there are cases where different procedures apply.
 For example, a platform may include wave data from a nearby moored wave buoy, and sea-surface temperature from a nearby supply vessel.

-Some manned fixed or stationary (offshore oil and gas) platforms may include measurements of wave parameters: significant wave height and some measure of wave period in their weather report, using output from a nearby wave buoy or from an on-board wave radar.
+Some manned fixed or stationary (offshore oil and gas) platforms may include measurements of wave parameters: significant wave height and some measure of wave period in their weather report (using the same parts of the FM 13 SHIP code as the moored buoys), using output from a nearby wave buoy or from an on-board wave radar.